-We usually organise 3 Working Weekends a year - March, June and October.
-Working weekends start on a Friday evening from 17.00 onwards in the "snug" at the Mill.
-Directions can be found on this site.
+We usually organise three Working Weekends a year - March, June and October.
+They start on a Friday evening from 17.00 onwards in the "snug" at the Mill.
+Directions can be found on the Location page of this site.

 Please inform the warden of the Mill that you wish to attend the weekend AND travel from London by the London transport, indicating pick up point.
-Other pick up/drop back points are negotiable with David.
-It is also necessary to exchange contact mobile phone numbers with the driver – David Mayes – for updates on the evening of travel etc.
+Other pick up/drop back points are negotiable withthe London drivers.
+It is also necessary to exchange contact mobile phone numbers with the drivers for updates on the evening of travel etc.

-"KIT LIST" Please bring old 'scruff' gear for working in and robust footwear - welly boots can be borrowed from the shed on site; a change of clothes for the evenings; sleeping wear, towel wash bag etc; a sleeping bag and a pillowcase.
+Please bring old 'scruff' gear for working in and robust footwear - welly boots can be borrowed from the shed on site; a change of clothes for the evenings; sleeping wear, towel wash bag etc; a sleeping bag and a pillowcase.
 (A bottle or two of your favourite tipple would also be appreciated!)

 It is always hoped that the weather will be kind to us on these weekends as a lot of the chores are outside.
 There are always inside jobs on the list.
 Indeed no job or contribution is too small.